DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

     </iframe>
   </div>
   <div class="figcaption">
     <strong>Figure 5.</strong> Neural collapse geometry: class centers form a simplex equiangular tight frame on the unit sphere.
 Drag the epoch slider to watch scattered features collapse into tight clusters at the ETF vertices.
-This is the same structure that arises at global optima of supervised losses such as cross-entropy.
-The fact that NSCL shares these optimal solutions reflects the tight connection between the self-supervised and supervised objectives.
+This is the same structure that arises at global optima of several supervised objectives, including NSCL.
   </div>
 </div>